Manas-Shringare/inventory-management-system/README.md

 # inventory-management-system

-A Java-based desktop app with a user-friendly GUI and MySQL integration via JDBC for managing inventory, customers, and orders.
-Features include real-time stock tracking, alerts for expiring products, and data analysis to optimize inventory control.
+A Java-based desktop application with a user-friendly GUI, built for managing inventory, customers, and orders using a MySQL database.
+Integrated via JDBC, the system allows real-time tracking of stock levels, with automated notifications for expiring products requiring reorder.
+Features include data analysis for stock management and seamless database interactions for efficient business operations.

+Technologies: Java, MySQL, JDBC
+Features:

+GUI for inventory, customer, and order management Automated alerts for expiring products
+Real-time data analysis for stock management